zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ### Simplifying and Flattening Response Data

 When you receive JSON data, the structure of the response is simplified and flattened where possible.
-You can see this in the **Response structure** tab.
+This can be seen in the **Response structure** tab.

-Take for example URL https://vpic.nhtsa.dot.gov/api/vehicles/getallmakes?format=json that returns vehicle information.
-It returns a JSON object that contains property `"Results"` with a list of objects.
-Without simplification, when you press **Create entity** on the **Response structure** tab, you will get 3 entities.
-With simplification, only 2 enties are created, that still contains all vehicle information.
+For example, the URL `https://vpic.nhtsa.dot.gov/api/vehicles/getallmakes?format=json` returns vehicle information.
+It returns a JSON object that contains the property `"Results"` with a list of objects.
+Without simplification, when you click **Create entity**, you will get 3 entities.
+With simplification, only 2 entities are created that still contain all vehicle information.

 By default, simplification and flattening is enabled.
-If you don't want that, you can uncheck the box **Flatten and simplify structure** on the **Response structure** tab before you click the **Create entity** button.
+To change this, uncheck the box **Flatten and simplify structure** on the **Response structure** tab before clicking the **Create entity** button.

 ### Using a REST Request in a Microflow {#add-entity-to-microflow}